TariqAHassan/EasyMoney/docs/README.rst

 -  'Normalizing' a currency, i.e., adjust for inflation and then convert to a base currency.
--  Relating ISO Alpha2/3 Country Codes, Currency Codes as well as a region's name to one another.
+-  Relating ISO Alpha2/3 Country Codes, Currency Codes as well as a Region's Name to one another.
 -  This tool automatically obtains the latest inflation and exchange rate information from online databases.